 A cocktail of orange blossom and golden gardenia make a dramatic pairing, while sparkling bergamot and vanilla lend a creamy richnesss.

-Traditionally warm with amber and heady with spice, oriental fragrances look set to be reinvented for 2021 with conventional musky bases being married with refreshing twists of fruit and sweet hints of vanilla and ginger for more gourmand results.
+Warm with amber and heady with spice, traditionally aromatic fragrances look set to be reinvented for 2021 with conventional musky bases being married with refreshing twists of fruit and sweet hints of vanilla and ginger for more gourmand results.

 Inspired by Gabrielle Chanel’s totem animal, this sophisticated fragrance combines amber accord with sparkling lemon and creamy sandalwood for a soft yet powerful aroma.